-NOTE: If a CAT-5E coupler was packaged with your unit, this coupler can be used if the crossover cable is not long enough for your setup.
+NOTE: If you have a CAT-5E coupler, this can be used if the crossover cable is not long enough for your setup.
 Plug one end of the CAT-5E crossover cable into the R3000, and the other end into the coupler.
 Plug a standard CAT-5E cable into the other end of the coupler, and the free end of the standard CAT-5E cable into the setup workstation.

-C. Plug the R3000 into a power source with an appropriate rating.
+C. Plug the R3000IR into a power source with an appropriate rating.

-D. Power on the R3000 by lowering the bezel and pressing the large button at the right of the front panel (see diagrams below):
+D. Power on the R3000IR by lowering the face plate and pressing the large button at the right of the front panel (see diagram below):